haleemyousef/FacebookPhisher/README.md

 - More informations is to be logged about victims, such as IP address, MAC address, and operating system.
 - To be tested against tools like VEGA and SQLMAP.
 - `mysqli_real_escape_string` to be replaced with a more secure PDO driver.
+- Add more mediums of storing data, such as JSON files, CSV files, and SQLite databases.

 ## Support: